-Welcome to the Alta Mira Chapter DAR
+Welcome to the Alta Mira Chapter, NSDAR

 Mountains seen from Tulare County